catamphetamine/react-pages/README-ADVANCED.md

   // https://github.com/catamphetamine/react-pages/blob/master/README-CODE-SPLITTING.md
   codeSplit: true/false

-  // When using `@preload()`s in a client-side-only set up
+  // When using `load`s in a client-side-only set up
-  // `showPreloadInitially: true` will show a spinner on initial page load.
+  // `showLoadingInitially: true` will show a spinner on initial page load.
   // Also, when using `codeSplit` with `getComponent`
-  // `<Route/>` components are loaded after the initial page render.
+  // route components are loaded after the initial page render.
-  // To hide webpage content until all `<Route/>` components
+  // To hide webpage content until all route components
-  // are resolved one may set `showPreloadInitially` to `true`.
+  // are resolved one may set `showLoadingInitially` to `true`.
-  // When setting `showPreloadInitially` to `true` also import the styles:
+  // When setting `showLoadingInitially` to `true` also import the styles:
   // import 'react-pages/components/Loading.css'
   // import 'react-pages/components/LoadingIndicator.css'
-  showPreloadInitially: true/false
+  showLoadingInitially: true/false

   // When using `react-hot-loader` one can pass `hot` as a configuration parameter
   // instead of passing a custom `container` component just for enabling `react-hot-loader`.